Vonn 3rd in last Olympic DH; her pal Goggia of Italy wins

 If a screenwriter might have opted to let Vonn leave the scene with a medal of a different hue, she sounded at peace with the result.

-The time spent in hospitals, the wait to get back on this stage, helped make things clear.
+The time spent in hospitals, the wait to get back on this stage, helped make the meaning clear.

 ”Today,” she said, ”bronze, to me, feels like gold.”